Our Story

 Our History

-The congregation at Merritt’s Chapel has been living, loving, and serving in our community for well over 100 years.
+The congregation at Merritt’s Chapel has been living, loving, and serving in our community for over 200 years.

 On July 20, 1780, Rev. Francis Asbury recorded in his journal one of among countless harrowing journeys he experienced throughout his ministry.